farmsmart/farmsmart-flutter/docs/code-style.md

     advanced
 }
 ```

+## No global scope constants

+We should avoid having global scope constants, all the constants should stay in the scope of the Widget that are being used.

 ## Using Trailing commas

 Flutter code often involves building fairly deep tree-shaped data structures, for example in a build method.
 To get good automatic formatting, we recommend you adopt the optional trailing commas.
 The guideline for adding a trailing comma is simple: Always add a trailing comma at the end of a parameter list in functions, methods, and constructors where you care about keeping the formatting you crafted.
 This helps the automatic formatter to insert an appropriate amount of line breaks for Flutter-style code.